With every

 research.
 Visit local markets to view what is available and what is not.
 Look

-into different industries where the existing product or service quality needs
+into industries where the existing product or service quality needs

 an innovative solution.
-Try to be creative in deciding over a product that is
+Try to be creative in deciding on a product that is

 not replaceable in the same form so that your target audience remains glued to